Joe-Lennon/.github/README.md

-# Some examples from CCSU, Pro bono and general training
+# some examples from CCSU, Pro bono and general training